Python-GIS-book/site/source/part1/chapter-04/md/03-subplots.md

 ax22 = axs[1][1]
 ```

 Now, we'll add our seasonal temperatures to the plot commands for each time period.
+In addition, in this version of the plot we will also:
+- Enable grid lines on the plot using the `grid=True` parameter for the `plot()` function.
+- Add a figure title using the `fig.suptitle()` function.
+- Rotate the x-axis labels using the `plt.setp()` function.
+- Modify the x- and y-axis labels using the `set_xlabel()` and `set_ylabel()` functions.
+- Add a text label for each plot panel using the `text()` function.

 ```python
 # Set plot line width